Pylons/pyramid/docs/narr/install.rst

 You might also need to download and install the Python for Windows extensions.

-.. seealso:: See the official Python documentation :ref:`Using Python on Windows <python:using-on-windows>` for full details.
+.. seealso:: See the official Python documentation :ref:`Using Python on Windows <python:using-python-on-windows>` for full details.

 .. seealso:: Download and install the `Python for Windows extensions
    <https://sourceforge.net/projects/pywin32/files/pywin32/>`_.
 Carefully read